 Probably the worst case scenario will occur when there is both high pH and chlorine.
 As chlorine degrades the tannin resin, the combination of by-products and high pH can create a smell that may never completely go away.
 It can also be a problem with water treated with chloramines.

 US Water Disruptor Tannin Water Filter System; The Best Tannins Water Treatment

 While tannin removal anion exchange resins are a popular way of removing tannin from your water supply, you need to realize that a tannin anion exchange system can use several hundred of dollars a year in salt and waste up to 80 gallons of regenerating water every other day.
 You may need to replace the resin in 5 or 6 years.
 We think there is a better way.

 Recently, a technology called charged membrane filtration (CMF) has proven to be highly effective at removing tannin from water supplies.
-The US Water Pulsar system is truly "disruptive technology," that is ready to displace the established technology and shake up the industry.
-The Pulsar Charged Membrane Filter System can remove the following contaminants:
+The US Water Disruptor system is truly "disruptive technology, " that is ready to displace the established technology and shake up the industry.
+The Disruptor Charged Membrane Filter System can remove the following contaminants: